What Is Air-Entrained Concrete?

-To the report, if the air content is 4% in concrete then achieved maximum flexural strength.
+To the report, if the air content is 4% in concrete then maximum flexural strength.

-From both cases, it concludes that the compressive and flexural strength of lean concrete mix design increases provided that, maximum water reduction considers and a small maximum aggregate size is employed.
+From both cases, it concludes that the compressive and flexural strength of lean concrete mix design increases provided that, maximum water reduction is considered and a small maximum aggregate size is employed.

 You May Also Like